Baadshah of Bollywood. King Khan. King of Bollywood. King of Romance. SRK. Tom Cruise of India. All these names describe one man: Shah Rukh Khan.

 Actor, producer, KKR owner, spokesperson, and businessman.
 These words also describe SRK.
 In her book, Power of a Common Man: Connecting with Consumers the SRK Way, Koral Dasgupta explains SRK’s revolutionary approach to the business of Bollywood and dissects how he markets himself and his movies to consumers.

 A Mumbai-based college professor, Dasgupta began the project to make marketing concepts accessible to her students using their favorite obsession: Bollywood.
-Dasgupta argues that SRK has revolutionized the Indian movie business in much the same way that Chetan Bhagat revolutionized book publishing.
-Both men produce products marketed to India’s largest demographic: youth.
-Both have diversified potential revenue streams by reaching those consumers in new ways.
-In SRK’s case, he reaches beyond traditional film audiences and extends his brand through social media, product placement, and gamification.
+Dasgupta argues that SRK has revolutionized the Indian movie business and diversified potential revenue streams by reaching those consumers in new ways.
+SRK reaches beyond traditional film audiences and extends his brand through social media, product placement, and gamification.
 SRK was also the first Bollywood actor to receive profit-sharing rather than a flat fee as compensation.
 To American actors, SRK’s approach isn’t revolutionary, but to Indians, it’s groundbreaking.

 Dasgupta’s style is conversational, and her premise is sound.
 She makes an excellent case for SRK’s status as the King of Bollywood.
 She painstakingly recounts his rise to the top and illustrates how SRK connects with consumers in ways other actors do not.
 Her case study for Chennai Express, Bollywood’s biggest blockbuster, is insightful.
 With Express, we see Brand SRK at its best and most profitable.